gsoulie/ionic2-resources/ionic-concepts.md

 ### Usage

-Be careful of the import path
+Be careful of the import path, select the value from environment.ts **not** environment.prod.ts

 *home.ts*